DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > - All solid objects in the Material Plane, such as furniture and walls, have a translucent, semi-intangible reflection in the Ethereal Plane.
 Moving the object in the Ethereal Plane moves the object in the Material Plane as well.
 > - Walls and other solid objects reflected in the Ethereal Plane provide light obscurement and half-cover to creatures behind them.
 A creature in the Ethereal Plane can move through those reflections as if they were difficult terrain, but take 5 (1d10) force damage if it ends its turn inside an object.
 > - A creature in the Ethereal Plane gains a fly (hover) speed equal to its normal speed.
+>
+> In addition, incorporeal creatures such as **ghosts** or **specters** become corporeal while in the Ethereal Plane, and lose any damage resistances to acid, cold, fire, lightning, thunder, bludgeoning, piercing, or slashing damage.
+(These creatures can still pass through the ghostly reflections of objects in the Ethereal Plane, like any other creature.)
-## I8b.
+## H8b.
 The Restoration Ritual
 After a few moments have passed, the players hear a teenaged girl's voice behind them, joyous and triumphant as it exclaims, "*Victor!*"

 The voice belongs to the **specter** of the sixteen-year-old Stella Wachter, who floats down to the players from ten feet above the ground.
 Stella appears largely as she does in life, though her body is translucent and her legs below the knees have begun to fade into mist.

+> [!profile]+ **Stella Wachter**
+> **Roleplaying Information.**
+> ***Resonance.*** Stella should inspire sympathy for her guilt over causing such anxiety and pain to her family and Victor; endearment for her chipper, optimistic attitude; and gratitude for her steadfast faith in the players.
+>
+> ***Emotions.*** Stella most often feels curious, excited, apprehensive, thoughtful, cheerful, or determined.
+>
+> ***Motivations.*** Stella wants to help Victor master his magic and help her family escape Barovia.
+>
+> ***Inspirations.*** When playing Stella, channel Rapunzel (*Tangled*), Ariel (*The Little Mermaid*), and Anna (*Frozen*).
+>
+> **Character Information**
+> ***Persona.*** To the world, Stella is a polite, quiet, and docile—if fidgety—young noblewoman.
+To her family and friends, Stella is a bright and inquisitive mind with a fierce optimism and an unwavering dedication to those she cares about.
+>
+> ***Morale.*** In a fight, Stella would plead for peace, then attempt to flee.
+>
+> ***Relationships.*** Stella is Lady Fiona Wachter's daughter and youngest child, the best (and only) friend of Victor Vallakovich, and a friend of the ghost Erasmus van Richten.

 The following sequence then unfolds, unless the players intervene: